MileHacker Logo

 An Authentic Shangyu Experience

 Shangyu serves as an ideal base for exploring the wider Shaoxing region and has good access to major cities like Hangzhou and Ningbo via high-speed rail.
-It provides an opportunity for a relaxed itinerary, focusing on cultural immersion, gentle exploration, and tasting authentic local specialties.
+It provides a chance for a relaxed itinerary, focusing on cultural immersion, gentle exploration, and tasting authentic local specialties.

 Cultural Immersion Awaits

-Discover the district's deep roots and everyday rhythms, connecting with local traditions and contemporary life in a welcoming setting.
+Discover the district's deep ancestry and everyday rhythms, connecting with local traditions and contemporary life in a welcoming setting.

 Serene Landscapes